ThePJB/ca-toy/README.md

  * the rules array in application.c is where they are registered.
 Should this be a member of application? maybe

  ## Todos
-  * plotting populations over time would be nice (since PP is described by some kind of differential equaiton thing which has like sinusoidal or constant or exponential solutions)
+  * plotting populations over time would be nice (since PP is described by some kind of differential equation thing which has like sinusoidal or constant or exponential solutions, it would be cool to see that in action)